tom-pettit/ToDoApp/README.md

 ---

 ## Features
-> There are many different methods that each RedditBot object can access
+> There are various different features of this To Do App

 **Adding a new task**